great-expectations/great_expectations/docs/tutorials/getting_started/initialize_a_data_context.md

 pip install great_expectations
 ```

-You can confirm that it worked by running
+You can confirm that installation worked by running

 ```console
 great_expectations --version
 ```

-This should show something like:
+This should return something like:

 ```console
 great_expectations, version 0.13.29